 To Roast the Acorn Squash

-• 3 large, or 5 small acorn squash, cut in half and seeds removed
+• 4 large acorn squash, cut in half and seeds removed

 To Make the Stuffing: